-In the brave new digital world of the 21st century, you might think that the direct marketing companies of old are a dying breed.
+In the brave new digital world of the 21st century, you might think that the direct marketing companies of yesteryear are a dying breed.
 Not so!
 Yes, they’ve had to change with the times, but direct marketing (including direct mail) is still the second-largest ad medium in the U.S. and is a $46 billion industry.
-Entrepreneurs who want a piece of the action have a surprisingly solid short-list with these top advertising services franchises of 2018.
+Entrepreneurs who want a piece of the action have a surprisingly solid short-list with these top 5 advertising services franchises of 2019.

-Even though more and more of life seems to be taking place online, everyone still gets their mail every day and looks through it, and direct snail-mail generates response rates as high as 5.1%, whereas most digital ads see a response rate of under 1%.
-Consumers also redeem as many as 3 billion coupons every year.
+Even though more and more of life seems to be taking place online, everyone still gets their mail every day and looks through it.
+Direct snail-mail generates response rates as high as 5.1%, whereas most digital ads see a response rate of under 1%.
+And don’t forget that consumers also redeem as many as 3 billion coupons every year.

-This is all to say that even while direct marketing has changed a lot in recent years, its core components are still going strong, as shown by the fact that all five of the companies on this list are ranked on Entrepreneur magazine’s Franchise 500 list.
-Two of the companies have seen a slight decline in the number of locations, while the remaining three have all grown in recent years.
+This is all to say that even while direct marketing has changed a lot in recent years, its core components are still going strong.
+However, it’s worth noting that whereas last year all five of the companies on this list were ranked on Entrepreneur magazine’s Franchise 500 list, only two are ranked this year.

-Here are our picks for the best advertising services franchises of 2018:
+Here are the 5 best advertising services franchises of 2019:

 1. Money Mailer